 Even in mass production, workers are now expected to turn to different tasks frequently, and in most occupations and work settings, work changes almost constantly.
 An effective employee can learn new tasks quickly and shift gears easily.
 In fact, a variety of work is a great thing for most employees.
 It keeps the job interesting, and having to learn new skills means that your value as an employee is constantly increasing.

 This can be summed up by the phrase “See what needs to be done, and do it.”
 Effective workers take the initiative to constantly improve their own skills and processes, correct problems, and call attention to issues that are beyond their ability or authority to address on their own.
 You don’t wait to be told – you’re a doer.

 All of the above are part of getting along with everyone on the job: supervisors, co-workers, and customers.
-No one gets to have everything their own way – even the boss is answerable to someone.
 Employable workers can accept supervision and criticism, and they’re willing to follow someone else’s procedures to achieve someone else’s goals without complaint.
 Sometimes this requires teamwork and cooperation with peers.
-Sometimes it’s following instructions to the best of your ability.
-And sometimes it means taking initiative, being creative, and doing more than you were told to do.
+Sometimes it’s following instructions to the best of your ability and sometimes it means taking initiative, being creative, and doing more than you were told to do.

 No one has all these qualities in perfect measure, but good employees try to maximize them for the sake of the job.
 Let prospective employers know your strengths in these areas, and let them know you understand their importance.